-The proposed far- infrared (IR) sub-orbital observatory the Balloon Experiment for Galactic INfrared Science (BEGINS) will utilize a cryogenic instrument to map the spectral energy distributions (SEDs) of interstellar dust in the vicinity of high-mass stars to measure electromagnetic radiation fields and dust properties in a variety of environments [1].
-These observations require optical filters to define the instrument bands with a specific resolving power (or spectral resolution) $R = \lambda_0 / \Delta \lambda$, where λ_0 is the bandpass peak wavelength.
+The proposed far-infrared (IR) sub-orbital observatory the Balloon Experiment for Galactic Infrared Science (BEGINS) will utilize a cryogenic instrument to map the spectral energy distributions (SEDs) of interstellar dust in the vicinity of highmass stars to measure electromagnetic radiation fields and dust properties in a variety of environments [1].
+These observations require optical filters to define the instrument bands with a specific resolving power (or spectral resolution) $R = \lambda_0 / \Delta \lambda$ , where $\lambda_0$ is the bandpass peak wavelength.
 Our goal is to define the instrument bands of BEGINS with linear variable bandpass filters (LVBFs) at the focal plane of the instruments (Fig. 1).
 LVBFs are filters with bandpasses that vary linearly along their length.
 They are crucial for many applications that range from astronomy to pharmaceutical analysis to imaging sensors for piloted aircrafts, to name a few [2-5].
-The LVBFs on BEGINS will enable hyperspectral imaging from 25 to 65 μ m with a lower limit resolving power of R=7.5.
-This resolving power is significant, because at R \geq 7.5 the effects of dust grain size and radiation field intensity from 25 to 65 μ m can be separated [1].
-This will allow astronomers to confirm theoretical work on the predicted shapes of SEDs within this spectral region.
+The LVBFs on BEGINS will enable hyperspectral imaging from 25 to 65 μm with a lower limit resolving power of R = 7.5.
+This resolving power is significant, because at $R \ge 7.5$ the effects of dust grain size and radiation field intensity from 25 to 65 $\mu$ m can be separated [1].